edgio-docs/edgio-docs/guides/applications/v7/security/asm.md

 Definitions for key concepts are provided below.

 -   **Collection:** A collection represents the segment of your network that will be scanned for vulnerabilities.
--   **Assets:** {{ PRODUCT }} identifies the IP addresses and TLS certificates associated with a scanned network segment.
+-   **Assets:** {{ PRODUCT }} identifies the hostnames, IP addresses, and TLS certificates associated with a scanned network segment.
 These entries are collectively known as assets.
 -   **Exposures:** {{ PRODUCT }} scans your network for Common Vulnerabilities and Exposures (CVE).
 A CVE represents a known security vulnerability or exposure for a software package.
 -   **Protections:** {{ PRODUCT }} identifies the security solutions that are protecting the assets associated with the scanned network segment.
 -   **Technologies:** {{ PRODUCT }} identifies the software and services used by the assets associated with the scanned network segment.